HIS115 American History Survey (2)

 Explores way humans have approached writing and understanding of history from Greco-Roman historians to contemporary schools of historical inquiry.
 Focus on worldviews of historians and ways worldview shapes perception of past and how the past is used to influence the present.
 Open to advanced students and junior and senior history majors.

-HIS493 Advanced Seminar: Modern European History (2 or 4)
+HIS493 Advanced Seminar: Modern European History (4)

 Readings and research in special topics in modern European and Western history.
 Topics vary; check with instructor.
 Designated as repeatable with different topic.